ElryGH/dotfiles/README.md

 # Elry's Hyprland Dotfiles

+## Dropped Support
+I had problems with XWayland (Unity) and a bunch of Arch related .NET / Nuget issues

-Welcome to my Hyprland Guide! </br>
+# Welcome to my Hyprland Guide!
 This repository is designed to copy up my Hyprland environment on Arch. </br>
 By the end of this guide, you'll have a clean Hyprland setup like this: </br>
 <img width="720" src="screenshot.png" alt="final-setup"> </br>